Kimigayo: Controversies

 Japan's national anthem is controversial due to its post-war history.
 Schools have been the center of controversy over both it and the national flag.
 The Tokyo Board of Education requires the use of both "Kimigayo" and flag at events under their jurisdiction.
 The order requires school teachers to respect both symbols or risk losing their jobs.
 In 1999, several teachers in Hiroshima refused to put up the anthem while the Hiroshima Education Board demanded that they do so.
 As the tension arose between them, a vice-principal killed himself.
 A similar incident in Osaka in 2010 also occurred, with 32 teachers refusing to sing the song in a ceremony.
 In 2011, nine more teachers joined the rebellion, along with another eight in 2012.
-Hashimoto Toru, the mayor of Osaka, stated that "[i]t was good that criminals who are intent on breaking the rules have risen to the surface".
+Tōru Hashimoto, the mayor of Osaka, stated that "[i]t was good that criminals who are intent on breaking the rules have risen to the surface".
 Some have protested that such rules violate the United Nations Universal Declaration of Human Rights and the "freedom of thought, belief and conscience" clause in the Constitution of Japan, but the Board has argued that since schools are government agencies, their employees have an obligation to teach their students how to be good Japanese citizens.
 Teachers have unsuccessfully brought criminal complaints against Governor of Tokyo Shintarō Ishihara and senior officials for ordering teachers to honour the Hinomaru and "Kimigayo".
 After earlier opposition, the Japan Teachers Union accepts the use of both the flag and national anthem; the smaller All Japan Teachers and Staffs Union still opposes both symbols and their use inside the school system.